Dacada/rpi-home-setup/README.md

 In this order:

-- Add pihole and fileserver as VPN clients
 - Add info to README about configuring WireGuard for clients
 - Add Samba to fileserver
 - Set up automatic updates